 Cost-Benefit Analysis

-What is cost-benefit analysis?
-Cost-benefit analysis is a systematic approach to estimating and comparing the economic, social, environmental, and cultural impacts of different projects, programs, and policies.
-Widely used within government for both appraisal and evaluation, cost-benefit analysis is the most comprehensive and evidence-based method of analysis, and the method preferred by most treasury departments.
+Cost-Benefit Analysis is a systematic, evidenced-based approach for appraising and evaluating the economic, social, environmental, and cultural impacts of projects, programs, and policies, relative to their costs.
+Widely used by governments, cost-benefit analysis is the approach preferred by most treasury departments due to its comprehensive and evidence-based method of analysis.

-If you are planning or commissioning a cost-benefit analysis, check out our selection of useful Resources for Cost-Benefit Analysis.
+Planning or commissioning a cost-benefit analysis?
+Explore our comprehensive selection of useful Resources for Cost-Benefit Analysis to guide you through the process.

 Australian and New Zealand National Council for fire and emergency services (AFAC) – Australian Fire Danger Rating System Program